kswhyte/real-time/README.md

-#Real Time
+#Pollr

 ###Approach

-In this project, the chief aim was to explore client-side security with JSON Web Tokens (JWTs) and build a real-time application with communications to WebSockets.
-When the server gets new information, it pushes it out to all of the connected clients.
-A user will come to the web app to create a polling service, then a user’s Github image will indicate when they have selected a poll option.
+In this project, the chief aim was to explore client-side security with Auth0 and build a real-time application with communications to WebSockets.
+When the server gets new information, it pushes it out to all of the connected clients, who each authorize with a github account.
+A user will come to the web app to create a poll/question for whatever audience of choice using 4 options/answers to go with it.
+Then a user’s Github image will act as a marker to indicate when they have selected a poll option.
+All poll option selections update in real-time, and the poll 'admin' is able to specify an ending date and time.

 ###On the Server